-All of the education programs are designed as traditional day programs, offered on the home campus.
+All of the education programs are designed as Parkville Daytime Campus Center programs.
 However, we recognize that many working students desire to pursue education coursework, therefore we offer some courses in an accelerated or evening format.
-All courses are not available evenings because many require observation and participation in schools which are only available during the day.
+All courses are not available evenings because many require observation and participation in schools, which are only available during the day.
 Students interested in seeking certification should be aware that at some point they must be available to take day courses.
 Note that many courses have prerequisites.
-Be familiar with the catalog.

-Admission to The Department of Education
+Admission to the School of Education

-Students may apply for entry to the Education Program at any point in their work, but is usually done upon earning 60 hours.
+Students may apply for entry to the Education Program at any point in their work, but an application is usually completed upon earning 60 credit hours.
 Entry is open to all qualified students.
-Application to the program is made after evaluation by the Department of Education.
+Application to the program is made after evaluation by the School of Education.

-The following criteria must be met in order to gain full entry:
+The following minimum criteria must be met in order to gain full entry to the School of Education:

-- Sophomore standing

-- A cumulative GPA of 2.75 or better (GPA is computed on all work, transfer and Park University)

-- An ACT score or an SAT score

-- Minimum score on College BASE test

-- Writing Competency Test

-- Letter of reference from a faculty member outside of the Department of Education.

-- Acceptable beginning portfolio based on Missouri Standards
+- Sophomore standing - A cumulative GPA of 2.75 or better (GPA is computed on all work, transfer and Park University) - An ACT score or an SAT score - Minimum score on College BASE test - Successful completion of the Writing Competency Test - Letter of reference from a faculty member outside of the School of Education. - Acceptable beginning portfolio based on Missouri Standards

-Admission to the Department of Education is required before enrolling in any course numbered above ED 350.
+Admission to the School of Education is required before enrolling in any course numbered above ED 350.
 The appropriate Strategies and Practicum course must be taken before being enrolled in Directed Teaching with Seminar.
-A "B" in the Strategies and Practicum course and passing the appropriate PRAXIS are required before student may enroll in Student Teaching.
+A minimum grade of "B" in the Strategies and Practicum course and passing the appropriate PRAXIS are required before students may enroll in Directed Teaching.

-Before certification all students must pass the appropriate PRAXIS test with the required score for the State of Missouri.
+Before certification, all students must pass the appropriate PRAXIS test with the required score for the State of Missouri.

-STUDENT TEACHING
+DIRECTED TEACHING

-Usually student teaching will be done during the regular school year September through May.
+Usually directed teaching will be done during the regular school year September through May.
 The department may consider special situations with exceptional circumstances, but all decisions are at the discretion of the department based on availability of supervising faculty, appropriate sites, sufficient hours and a certified cooperating teacher.
-Practicum and Directed Teaching requires passing an FBI background check which includes fingerprinting.
+Practicum and Directed Teaching requires passing an FBI background check, which includes fingerprinting.